 Our department offers a supportive learning environment.
 Free, peer-led tutoring and supplemental instruction are available to promote academic success.
 The Math Club provides opportunities for math-minded students to get together, learn and have fun, and even offers a pre-finals workshop on how to get the most out your calculator.
 If you are a math student with a competitive edge, you can participate in a Math Club competition.

-This is a 15 day MATH program offered by NJCU that helps students complete their developmental and/or pre-requisites level MATH courses prior to the start of Fall 2021
+This is an 18-day MATH program offered by NJCU that helps students complete their developmental and/or pre-requisites level MATH courses prior to the start of Fall 2022

 How much does it cost?

-Tuition is FREE but students must commit to the 15-day program as an investment in their education.
+Tuition is FREE but students must commit to the 18-day program as an investment in their education.

 When does it run?

 July 5th to August 3rd (Monday through Thursday — No Friday classes) using a Hybrid mode.
 The program will run from 9:00 a.m. to 12:30 p.m.
 Students must attend in person on Mondays and Wednesdays in Karnoutsos Hall 4th and 5th floors and online using zoom on Tuesdays and Thursdays.